d3fc/d3fc/site/src/components/tool/crosshair.md

   crosshair-example-2-html: crosshair-example-2.html
 ---

-The crosshair component renders a crosshair and is intended to be used in conjunction with the pointer behaviour.
+The crosshair component renders a crosshair and is intended to be used in conjunction with the pointer behavior.
 It is typically rendered alongside other series.
 The following example uses a multi-series component to render a crosshair and a line series:

 ```js
 {{{ codeblock crosshair-example-js }}}